Chicken Enchiladas Easy Oven-Baked Dinner

 Delicious Chicken Enchiladas

-Use a thin layer of sauce in the bottom of the dish to keep enchiladas from sticking.
+• Use a thin layer of sauce in the baking dish so the bottoms stay saucy without turning soggy.

 Common Mistakes to Avoid